SparkPost/design.sparkpost.com/README.md

 ## 🛠️ Setup

-Before running the site locally you will need to install the

 ### Sanity
 1. Install the [Sanity CLI]<https://www.sanity.io/docs/getting-started-with-sanity-cli> globally by running `npm install -g @sanity/cli`
 2. `cd studio` and run `sanity install` in the `/studio` directory